jivnov/COVID19_Outbreak_Simulation/README.md

-Computer simulation of COVID-19 outbreak, which is based on the deterministic differential equation model, complicated version of the SEIR-model, which is based on the article ["The effectiveness of quarantine and isolation determine the trend of the COVID-19 epidemics in the final phase of the current outbreak in China"](https://www.ijidonline.com/action/showPdf?pii=S1201-9712%2820%2930137-5) by Biao Tang, Fan Xia, Sanyi Tang, Nicola Luigi Bragazzi, Qian Li, Xiaodan Sun, Juhua Liang, Yanni Xiao, Jianhong Wu.\
+Computer simulation of COVID-19 outbreak, which is based on the deterministic differential equation model, complicated version of the SEIR-model, which was introduced in the article ["The effectiveness of quarantine and isolation determine the trend of the COVID-19 epidemics in the final phase of the current outbreak in China"](https://www.ijidonline.com/action/showPdf?pii=S1201-9712%2820%2930137-5) by Biao Tang, Fan Xia, Sanyi Tang, Nicola Luigi Bragazzi, Qian Li, Xiaodan Sun, Juhua Liang, Yanni Xiao, Jianhong Wu.\
 \